 For additional information about building hours, visit the Fogler Library hours page.

 - Photocopying or scanning of materials depends on the nature and condition of the material.
-It is necessary to request permission for all photocopying.
 In most cases, non-flash photography is allowed.
+Rates and policies for use of materials can be found on the Department Fee Schedule.

 - Second copies of books may be borrowed with a valid University of Maine I.D.
 Card, Bangor Public Library Card, or Courtesy Library Card.